Quick Links

-CREATE Projects
+Our Projects

 Project Fact Sheets

-The CREATE program will enhance the quality of life of Chicago-area residents by bringing critically needed rail improvements to communities throughout the region.
+The CREATE Program will enhance the quality of life of Chicago-area residents by bringing critically needed rail improvements to communities throughout the region.
 The 70 projects include:

 Most of the CREATE improvements are grouped along or near four rail corridors running through the Chicago region.
 Each project is named according to the corridor it lies along or its project category (grade separations and towers).